Workday, Inc.: 2005–2015

+2015–present
-In 2016 Workday launched a cloud-based Student information system to augment its portfolio of financial management and human capital management products.

-In 2018 Workday acquired Filip Doušek's company Stories.bi.
+In 2016, Workday launched a cloud-based student information system to augment its portfolio of financial management and human capital management products.
+In 2018, Workday acquired Filip Doušek's company Stories.bi.

-The co-CEO of Workday is Aneel Bhusri, who is a partner with Greylock Partners and handled senior leadership positions earlier in his career at PeopleSoft.
-In 2020, Chano Fernandez was promoted to co-CEO.
+The CEO of Workday was Aneel Bhusri, who is a partner with Greylock Partners and handled senior leadership positions earlier in his career at PeopleSoft.
+In 2020, Chano Fernandez was promoted to co-CEO along with Bhusri.
 Dave Duffield served as the chairman of the board until his resignation in April 2022, after which Aneel Bhusri took over as the chairman.

-In November 2021, Workdays announced its acquisition of VNDLY, startup that helps companies manage external workforce personnel, for $510 million.
+In November 2021, Workday announced its acquisition of VNDLY, a startup that helps companies manage external workforce personnel, for $510 million.

 Sequoia Capital's Carl Eschenbach replaced Fernandez as co-CEO in December 2022.
-The company also announced that Eschenbach would become its sole CEO after January 2024, when Bhusri will move to the role of executive chair.
+The company also announced that Eschenbach would become its sole CEO after March 2024, when Bhusri will move to the role of executive chair.
+Eschenbach is now the company's sole CEO.

+It was announced in February 2025 that Workday would cut 8.5% of its workforce in favor of investing in artificial intelligence to counter a "softer macroeconomic environment".
+In the same year, the company acquired Paradox, which enables the implementation of a conversational AI agent.